sbojorge/peachesncream/README.md

 ### Methodology
 The methodology used in this project is the Kanban Agile management methodology.

-It was put in place using different functionalities in GitHub:
-* Issues, for the user stories;
-* Milestone (without due date), for the product backlog;
-* Milestone (WITH due date), for each iteration;
-* Project, for the Kanban board.
 > Kanban is an Agile management method built on a philosophy of continuous improvement, where work items are “pulled” from a product backlog into a steady flow of work.
 The framework is applied using Kanban boards—a form of visual project management.
 In a Kanban board, tasks—represented as cards—move through stages of work—represented as columns...“To do,” “In progress,” and “Done.”
 Each column is filled with visual cards that represent individual tasks.
 A team moves through the columns until the tasks are completed.

+The methodology was put in place using different functionalities in GitHub:
+* Issues, for the user stories;
+* Milestone (without due date), for the product backlog;
+* Milestone (WITH due date), for each iteration;
+* Project, for the Kanban board.

 ![project](/static/images/agile/picture_1.png)